Become a Camper

 Become a counselor

-2019 Camp Counselor positions have been filled.
-Check out our Jobs page to learn more about other open positions at DHR.
+We are not yet recruiting for the 2020 Ranch Camp Counselors.
+Stay tuned to our Jobs page to learn more about other open positions at DHR.
 This is a seasonal position for the month of June, and includes a week of training and three weeks of camp.
 If you are not interested in working all weeks of camp, we will consider those with extensive camp or teaching experience.

 Become a volunteer